Advertisement

 Cecilia Dapaah’s case: A person is innocent until proven guilty – Jantuah reminds all commentators

-Kwame Jantuah is also a private legal practitioner
+Kwame Jantuah, a private legal practitioner

 A private legal practitioner Mr Kwame Jantuah has told all persons running commentaries on the issues involving the former Minister of Sanitation and Water Resources Cecilia Abena Dapaah that per the laws of Ghana, a person is innocent until proven guilty by the court.